Last updated on 27 July 2021

-To help stop the spread of coronavirus, the Government is advising everyone to stay at home from 5 January 2021.
-You should only go out for medical appointments, exercise or if it is essential.
+To help stop the spread of coronavirus, the government is still advising everyone to work from home where they can.
 To check the latest Government guidance please visit Gov.uk.

 What is social distancing?